bazzazi/bazzazi/README.md

 * 🌍  I'm based in Iran
 * ✉️  You can contact me at [contactwithbazzazi@gmail.com](mailto:contactwithbazzazi@gmail.com)
-* 🧠  I'm learning AI and it's usages in Robotics
+* 🧠  I'm interested in AI

 ### Skills